 One thing for sure, you will not go hungry when eating in the Dominican Republic.
 They have all kinds of delicious foods available to you, even American styled food if you need it, but I think you should venture out and try some of the local Dominican Republic food and Dominican restaurant that are available to you.
 I have gathered up a few of my favorites for you to try:

-Los Tres Golpes – Los tres golpes literally means “the three hits” in Spanish.
+Los tres golpes literally means “the three hits” in Spanish.
 It is a term meaning mangú with cheese, salami, and eggs.
 Many times served as a Dominican breakfast or lunch.

-La Bandera, a rice dish with meat and beans – Basically this is any dish that is served with meat, rice, and beans and is a staple of the Dominican Republic diet and served in almost every Dominican restaurant.
+La Bandera is a rice dish with meat and beans – Basically, this is any dish that is served with meat, rice, and beans and is a staple of the Dominican Republic diet and served in almost every Dominican restaurant.
 La Bandera means “the flag” in Spanish.

 These are twice-fried plantains (fried, smashed, and then fried again), many are seasoned and served on the side of almost every meal.
-Quite honestly, these are my favorite dish and I think I could eat them every day!
+Quite honestly, these are my favorite Dominican Republic food and I think I could eat them every day (all day long!)!

 Yaniques are a flour version of Johnny cakes.
 You can’t visit the Dominican town of Boca Chica without munching on some crunchy, flaky Yaniqueques.
-These deep-fried treats are said to get their name from Johnnycakes brought over by English-speaking migrants in the 19th century.
+These deep-fried Dominican Republic foods are said to get their name from Johnnycakes brought over by English-speaking migrants in the 19th century.

 Dominican Republic Foods: Fruits and Vegetables